Martyl, b. 1917 d. 2013

 Collection Summary: The papers of Martyl Langsdorf, professionally known by just her first name, Martyl, date from 1918 to 1977 and measure 2.6 linear feet.
 Included within the collection is correspondence; subject files; biographical data; writings and notes; sketches; photographs; exhibition catalogs and announcements; guest books; price lists; receipts; reproductions; clippings; and printed materials.

-Biographical/Historical Note: Painter; Chicago, Illinois.
+Biographical/Historical Note: Martyl (1917-2013) was a painter in Chicago, Illinois.
 Full name is Martyl Schweig Langsdorf.

 Material on reels 2992-2994 donated 1977 by Martyl S. Langsdorf.
 Material on reel 1364 lent for microfilming 1977 by Langsdorf.
 Unmicrofilmed material is a combination of the unfilmed portion of the 1977 gift and the 1990 transferred material from General Services Administration.
 The GSA received the material originally from Martyl Langsdorf for their files on New Deal art.